bobsfriend12/w3Resources/src/resource/item7.md

 ---
 layout: blog.njk
-title: Flexbox Simplified
+title: item 7
 css: style.css
 description: This is a course by Kevin Powell that really dives into flexbox.
-tags: course
+tags: ytchannel
 ---

 hello